miguelhd/gear-case-finder/PROGRESS.md

 - Ensured proper handling of all HTTP methods in the GraphQL endpoint
 - Implemented best practices for Apollo Server deployment in Vercel's serverless environment

+#### 10. Vercel Configuration Fix
+- Fixed JSON parsing error in vercel.json that was preventing successful deployment
+- Identified root cause as an invalid comment line in the JSON file (JSON format doesn't support comments)
+- Removed the comment while preserving all actual configuration settings
+- Validated the JSON syntax using Node.js JSON.parse to ensure correctness
+- Verified fix with successful local build
+- Committed and pushed changes to resolve the deployment error
+- Ensured proper configuration for GraphQL API routing and CORS headers in Vercel environment

 ### Next Steps

 #### 1. Database Setup and Integration